|How to conquer your overeating for good!|

 |Sweet treats only provide temporary pleasure.|

-They won't solve everything that's wrong in the your life.
+They won't solve everything that's wrong in your life.

 Eating only brings temporary satisfaction.
-It doesn't solve what's wrong with your life.
-Eating because you're stressed only makes you fat.
-Plus, the relief is only for a moment, and then that craving comes back more forcefully than it was before.
+It doesn't solve a problem.
+Eating because you're stressed only makes you fat, which is a solution to a prior problem that you now don't want to accept.
+The relief eating brings lasts only for a moment, and then that craving comes back more forcefully than it was before.

 When you shuffle your priorities and put food further down on the list, you'll gain the power to stop sabotaging your efforts and be able to tell food:

 However, to take charge of your life and ditch those overeating habits for good, you'll need to find other ways to treat yourself that do not include food.

 I wouldn't go so far as to say that food only exists for fuel, although some people have come to that conclusion.
 It works for them, but it definitely wouldn't work for me because I enjoy cooking.